Hypomyelination (Impaired Myelin Sheath of Nerve Fibers, Myelin Deficiency) in Dogs

 Causes

 The causes of hypomyelination can be genetic.
-Some dog breeds are more susceptible to this disease due to hereditary factors.
+Some dog breeds are more susceptible to this condition due to hereditary factors.
 Genetic mutations that affect myelin production are often the reason for this developmental disorder.
-In some dogs, the disease results from autosomal recessive inheritance, meaning that both parents must be carriers of the defective gene for the disease to occur in the offspring.
+In some dogs, the condition results from autosomal recessive inheritance, meaning both parents must carry the defective gene for the disease to occur in the offspring.

 Environmental factors or infections during prenatal development can also play a role in the development of hypomyelination.
 ViralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections or toxic exposures during pregnancy can disrupt normal myelin production.